-Rheumatoid arthritis is an inflammatory condition.
-Some people with a gluten intolerance may feel that eating gluten causes their symptoms to flare up.
+Rheumatoid arthritis (RA) is an inflammatory condition.
+Some people with a gluten intolerance may feel that eating gluten can impact inflammation and cause their symptoms to flare up.

-Some people find that removing certain foods, such as those that cause inflammation, from their diet can help people control their rheumatoid arthritis (RA) symptoms.
+Some people find that removing certain foods, such as those that cause inflammation, from their diet can help them manage their RA symptoms.
 The foods that cause RA flares can differ from person to person.

-In people with celiac disease, which is a severe form of gluten intolerance, eating gluten can lead to inflammation in the body.
+In some cases, gluten might make RA inflammation worse, too.
 Therefore, avoiding gluten could help people with a gluten intolerance improve their RA symptoms.

-In this article, we look at the link between gluten and RA.
-We also discuss whether gluten can make the symptoms worse, as well as which foods to eat and avoid.
+This article looks at the link between gluten and RA.
+It also discusses whether gluten can make the symptoms worse, as well as which foods to eat and avoid.

 In people with celiac disease, eating foods that contain gluten can cause sluggishness, bloating, and digestive problems.
 It can also cause pain, swelling, and inflammation in many areas of the body, including the joints.

-People with a gluten sensitivity will benefit from removing foods that contain gluten from their diets.
-This may seem difficult at first, but it should become easier over time; gluten-free alternatives to common foods are becoming much more widely available.
+People with RA may benefit from removing or lowering foods that contain gluten from their diets.
+This may seem difficult at first, but it should become easier over time.
+Gluten-free alternatives to common foods are becoming much more widely available.

 Most major food groups contain no gluten, including: